radupopescu/lumbergh/README.md

-# Lumbergh - A supervisor for multi-process applications
+# Lumbergh - a supervisor for multi-process applications

 ## Overview